m4teusz-korzeniowski/e-learning-app/README.md

 ## 🚧 Work in Progress
 This application is still under development.
 Some features might be incomplete, and bugs may occur.
-Demo account coming soon.
 Demo users with limited access are now available.

 ## Screenshots